open-mmlab/mmpretrain/docs/en/api/datasets.rst

 .. autoclass:: KFoldDataset

-The dataset wrappers in the MMEngine can be directly used in MMClassification.
+The dataset wrappers in the MMEngine can be directly used in MMPreTrain.

 .. list-table::